Kirk W. Cameron, Virginia Tech

 Kirk W. Cameron, Ph.D. is a Professor of Computer Science at Virginia Tech and an IEEE Fellow.
-As of August 2021, he is the inaugural faculty lead (i.e., department head) at Virginia Tech’s Innovation Campus.
-From 2012-2022, he was Director of the stack@cs Center for Computer Systems (recently ranked #26 by US News).
-He is a Distinguished Member of the ACM; and an associate editor for the Journal of Parallel and Distributed Computing and for IEEE Transactions on Parallel and Distributed Computing.
-From 2018-2022 he was Associate Department Head for Research and Engagement.
+As of August 2022, he is the inaugural faculty lead and now Associate Vice President for Academic Affairs at Virginia Tech’s Innovation Campus.
+From 2012-2022, he was Director of the stack@cs Center for Computer Systems (ranked #26 by US News in 2022).
+He is a Distinguished Member of the ACM; an associate editor for the Journal of Parallel and Distributed Computing and Associate Editor in Chief for IEEE Transactions on Parallel and Distributed Computing.
+From 2018-2022 he was the inaugural Associate Department Head for Research and Engagement.
 He was Associate Department Head and Graduate Program Director from 2014-2017.
 From 2017-2018, Prof. Cameron held a Distinguished Visiting Fellowship at Queen’s University Belfast from the U.K. Royal Academy of Engineering.

 RESEARCH

 The central theme of his research is to improve power and performance efficiency in high performance computing (HPC) systems and applications.
 Accolades for his work include NSF and DOE Career Awards, IBM and AMD Faculty Awards, and being named Innovator of the Week by Bloomberg Businessweek Magazine.
 He pioneered Green Computing (Green500, SPECPower, PowerPack, grano.la) and his power measurement and management software has been downloaded by more than 500,000 people in 160+ countries.
-He is a recipient of the HPDC 2017 Best Paper Award and his educational SeeMore kinetic cluster was named the second best RaspberryPi project of all time by MagPi Magazine.
-His work consistently appears in The New York Times, The Guardian, Time, Newsweek, etc. His educational LACE kinetic sculpture (pictured above) recently appeared at the Smithsonian National Museum of American History in Washington, D.C.
+He is a recipient of the HPDC 2017 Best Paper Award.
+He also has a passion for art and education manifesting in the SeeMore kinetic cluster — named the second best RaspberryPi project of all time by MagPi Magazine.
+His work consistently appears in The New York Times, The Guardian, Time, Newsweek, etc. His educational LACE kinetic sculpture (pictured above) appeared at the Smithsonian National Museum of American History in Washington, D.C. in April 2022.
+He also conceived the Computer Systems Genome Project (CSGenome.org), a large-scale database of computer systems specifications and performance lineages.
+CSGenome was used and featured at the 35th anniversary pavilion at the SC23 conference — providing visualizations related to the history of computing, hidden figures of note, and a timeline of the impact of women in computing.

-I care more about impact than numbers, but here are some other details:
+I care more about impact than numbers, but here are some quantitative things about me:

-If you want to understand the impact my research has had on computing, keep reading or jump to: Green Computing, Power-Performance Modeling, Computer Science Education, or I/O Performance
+If you want to understand the impact my research has had on computing, keep reading or jump to: Green Computing, Power-Performance Modeling, HPC + Art + CS Education, or I/O Performance

 IMPACT ON GREEN COMPUTING